danthegoodman1/DurableStreams/README.md

 ## Usage (WIP)

+### Segment sizes

+You want to think of a segment size in terms of a row group for parquet: Every time you look up a batch of records, or a single record, it's going to pull at least one segment, so it should be relatively fast to get that even if it's the last segment.

 ### Reading from a point in time

 Stream offsets are 32 bytes, where the first 16 bytes are the zero-padded epoch interval when the log was